Berkshire Hills Bancorp Inc. (BHLB)'s Financial Results Comparing With WVS Financial Corp. (NASDAQ:WVFC) | New Business Observer

 |11.12

-Demonstrates Berkshire Hills Bancorp Inc. and WVS Financial Corp. earnings per share (EPS), top-line revenue and valuation.
-WVS Financial Corp. is observed to has lower revenue and earnings than Berkshire Hills Bancorp Inc. The company that is more expensive between the two has a higher price-to-earnings ratio.
-Berkshire Hills Bancorp Inc. is thus currently the expensive of the two stocks because it has a higher price-to-earnings ratio.
+In table 1 we can see Berkshire Hills Bancorp Inc. and WVS Financial Corp.’s top-line revenue, earnings per share and valuation.
+WVS Financial Corp. is observed to has lower revenue and earnings than Berkshire Hills Bancorp Inc. The business that Presently has a higher price-to-earnings ratio is considered the more expensive of the two businesses.
+Berkshire Hills Bancorp Inc.’s currently higher price-to-earnings ratio means it is more expensive than WVS Financial Corp.

 Profitability

-Table 2 has Berkshire Hills Bancorp Inc. and WVS Financial Corp.’s return on equity, net margins and return on assets.
+Table 2 represents Berkshire Hills Bancorp Inc. (NYSE:BHLB) and WVS Financial Corp.
+(NASDAQ:WVFC)’s return on assets, net margins and return on equity.

 |Net Margins